People With Disabilities Are Finding More Work, But There’s A Long Way To Go

 The success of workplace hiring varies drastically from state to state.
 The top three states doing the best at inclusion are North Dakota, South Dakota, and Minnesota (with rounded hiring rates of 54%, 52%, and 48%, respectively).
 Those states lagging the worst are West Virginia, followed by Alabama, and Mississippi (all have rates in the upper 20% range).
 There’s evidence that people with disabilities who are minorities may be doubly discriminated against; the hiring rate for African-Americans is especially low, at 28% overall.

-RespectAbility’s analysis points out that places where opportunity is improving and have committed to adopting strong transitional school-to-work programs and state policies that support equitable job-training and development and workplace hiring practices.
+RespectAbility’s analysis points out those places where opportunity is improving, many of which have committed to adopting strong transitional school-to-work programs and state policies that support equitable job-training and development and workplace hiring practices.
 Two groups with initiatives that appear to be succeeding are called Project SEARCH and Bridges from School to Work.

 Project SEARCH, the report notes, is an example of an employer-led effort to match students with disabilities to new jobs.
 It’s active in 46 states and 78% of participants end up being hired.
 Bridges from School to Work is known for its career “assessments, workshops, and job matching.”
 The effort has placed candidates at 4.500 workplaces, according to its website, and it has been honored by several of the national and local employers in different cities where it works.
 Standout companies include Starwood Hotels & Resorts in Dallas, Sears and AMC Theatres in Los Angeles, and Walmart in the Washington, D.C. metro area.